SulaimanSayyed21/h446Alevel/h446Alevel.md

         index.ejs
 ```

-- The above structure tells us that the main application name is `app.js` which is present at the root of our project.
-- Public folder is a place where static files are to be placed. static files are the one which are not changed dynamically when the application is run.
+#### Analysis of Express Project Structure (4.2.1)

+The examination of the project structure reveals crucial insights into the organization and functionality of various components:

+1. **Main Application File (`app.js`):**
+   Positioned at the root of the project, `app.js` serves as the primary application file, orchestrating the execution flow and integrating various modules.

+2. **Public Folder:**
+   The public folder serves as a repository for static files that remain unchanged during runtime.
+These files, such as stylesheets and client-side scripts, contribute to the user interface's presentation and behaviour.

+3. **Views Directory:**
-- Views provide the place where html pages are to be written and kept.
-It is the frontend part of the client/sever architecture.
+   Within the views directory, HTML pages are authored and stored.
+This directory constitutes the frontend aspect of the client/server architecture, housing the visual elements presented to users.

+4. **Routes Directory:**
-- Routes folder where routing logic is to be created for the navigation of the pages.
-It represents the backend of the client/server architecture.
+   The routes directory houses the routing logic responsible for directing navigation within the application.
+It represents the backend functionality of the client/server architecture, handling requests and generating appropriate responses.

-- The bin directory has a www file without any extensions but it is js script which creates the server, since it is created by an express server it provides the logic ro `run, debug and listen to the server along with any error detailed if encountered.
-Following is code from this file.
+5. **Bin Directory and `www` Script:**
+   The bin directory accommodates the `www` file, a JavaScript script devoid of extensions.
+Despite its unassuming name, `www` holds significant importance as it is responsible for creating the server instance.
+This script, generated by the Express server, facilitates server management tasks such as execution, debugging, and error handling.

+Below is an excerpt from the `www` script:

 > Note: It was possible to delete all the contents provided by the express framework and starts writing the logic from the beginning but it would have been useless as express only provides the basic logic which we would have to write again.
 To delete and write the same code is not a good practice in software engineering and referred as reinventing the wheel.

 ```js
 #!/usr/bin/env node